Manuel-GG-89/serverless-cqrs-es-core/README.md

 }

 # At basic level, the aggregate projection ID (the current state of a domain aggregate instance)
-# is composed by the ID of the aggregate instance plus the version (serial number) of the projection.
+# is composed by the ID of the instance plus the version (serial number) of the projection.
 # The version change every time that a new event is generated for that aggregate instance (is a correlative number)
 # This composition is 'Maybe' (maybe type) because 'createNewIntance' commands have not id and version of an aggregate yet.
 # So:

 type aggProjectionID = Maybe({ID, version})
-type commandParams = [..inputParams, aggProjectionID]
+type commandParams = [...inputParams, aggProjectionID]

 # pseudo flow: